 The at-surface, high-grade Graphite Bull (formerly Yalbra) Project is in the Tier 1 jurisdiction of Western Australia, Gascoyne region, on granted Exploration License E09/1985.
 Graphite Bull was acquired by Buxton in 2012; by 2014 an airborne EM survey, several drilling programs and two resource estimates were completed.
 The Graphite Bull project currently has a JORC (2012) compliant Inferred Resource of 4 Mt @ 16.2 % TGC (ASX 24/10/2014).
-In 2015 Buxton completed a detailed metallurgical program with SGS laboratories in Canada which targeted coarse flake recovery.

 Due to projected growth of the global Lithium-ion battery market, and the essential part graphite will play in that - graphite is the single largest component of Li-ion batteries - Buxton recommenced work at Graphite Bull in 2022.
-Metallurgical testwork through to final product, and increasing the Resource confidence and size, are early priorities.
+Work since then has been focused on metallurgical testwork through to final product (Purified Spheronised Graphite), and increasing the Resource confidence and size, with very promising results to date.

 Forecast battery-related demand (Benchmark Mineral Intelligence) means that by 2027, global graphite production needs to double; by 2040, eight times current production will be required to supply the world's lithium-ion battery anode market.
-Graphite Bull is therefore a very attractive investment proposition, being a high-grade deposit located in a Tier 1 mining jurisdiction, with outstanding Resource growth potential.
+Graphite Bull is therefore a very attractive project, being a high-grade deposit located in a Tier 1 mining jurisdiction, with outstanding Resource growth potential.